CALCZERO.COM

 Slow cookers use low, steady heat to turn tough meat tender without drying it out.
 The low setting hovers around 190°F, while high reaches about 300°F. Both reach the same temperature—low just gets there slower.
 Low takes about eight hours; high takes about four.

-Your schedule matters more than the recipe's suggestion.
+Schedule matters more than the recipe's suggestion.
 A dish cooked eight hours on low will taste nearly identical to one cooked four hours on high.
-The "warm" setting keeps food at safe serving temperature (around 165°F) but shouldn't be used for actual cooking.
+The "warm" setting keeps food at safe serving temperature (around 165°F) but should not be used for actual cooking.

-Leave the lid alone.
-Every time you lift it, heat escapes and adds 15-20 minutes to cooking time.
-Fill your slow cooker between half and two-thirds full—too little food overcooks, too much won't cook evenly.
+Leave the lid closed.
+Every time it lifts, heat escapes and adds 15-20 minutes to cooking time.
+Fill the slow cooker between half and two-thirds full; too little food overcooks, and too much will not cook evenly.

 Air Fryer Conversions

-Air fryers pack hot air into a tight space and blast it around with fans, so food cooks faster.
-You skip the preheating and get crispy results fast.
-To convert an oven recipe for the air fryer: reduce temperature by 25°F and reduce time by about 20%.
-Start checking early—air fryers can overcook food quickly.
+Air fryers pack hot air into a tight space and move it quickly with fans, so food cooks faster.
+Preheating is often shorter, and crisping happens quickly.
+To convert an oven recipe for the air fryer, reduce temperature by 25°F and reduce time by about 20%.
+Start checking early because air fryers can overcook food quickly.

 Shake the basket or flip food halfway through for even browning.
-Don't overcrowd—air needs to flow around all sides of the food.
-Use them when you want things crispy—frozen foods, wings, vegetables.
-Also great for reheating leftovers without turning them soggy.
+Avoid overcrowding because air needs to flow around all sides of the food.
+Air fryers work well for frozen foods, wings, vegetables, and reheating leftovers without turning them soggy.

 Converting Between Timer Formats

 Recipe apps and kitchen timers all seem to show time differently.
-You'll see 1.5 minutes in one place, 1:30 in another, and sometimes just 90 seconds.
+A recipe may show 1.5 minutes in one place, 1:30 in another, and sometimes just 90 seconds.
 None of these is wrong, but jumping between them gets confusing fast.

 Pay attention to format in recipes.
 "Cook for 1.5 minutes" means one minute thirty seconds, not one minute five seconds.
-Some recipes use colons inconsistently—"1:30" might mean one hour thirty minutes or one minute thirty seconds.
+Some recipes use colons inconsistently, so "1:30" might mean one hour thirty minutes or one minute thirty seconds.
 Type in any format and the others show up automatically.

 Altitude Adjustments